Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 Prevention:

 - Acclimatize properly.
 Above 3,000m, do not ascend more than 300-500 meters per sleeping altitude per day.
-Take a rest day (no altitude gain) every 3-4 days.
+Take a rest day every 3-4 days.

 - Climb high, sleep low.
 Day hikes to higher altitude with return to a lower camp for sleeping aid acclimatization.